LSDtopotools/lsdtt_notebooks/lsdtopytools/README.md

 - in the terminal, with your environment activated, run `pip install .`

 - **IF IT FAILS** `python setup.py bdist_wheel` it will create a `dist` folder with a `XXX.whl` file which can be installed with `pip install dist/XXX.whl` (replace with relevant name of course, also note that I did not cd to the dist directory).

+### Case 3: None of the above

+It is then shared as one or several python script.
+To use it, you need to make sure all the dependdencies (i.e everything that is `import`ed in the script) are installed.
+Then you can put the script in the very same folder than the code you are currently using, and import the script in your code.
+If short, you can alternatively use a good old copy-pasting.

+# Appendix B: Jupyter lab